Bayesian Neural Network

 In the following section we will demonstrate how a bayesian neural network (BNN) can capture complex patterns and relationships in data through multiple layers of abstraction, leading to better performance on tasks with high-dimensional features.
 In contrast, bayesian logistic regression is limited to linear relationships and may not effectively model intricate dependencies within the data.

-The neurons’ Student-T distribution are initialized with mu = 0, sigma = 1 and nu = 5
+The neurons’ Student-t distribution are initialized with mu = 0, sigma = 1 and nu = 5 (Student-t is the default distribution type).

 [13]: